Studio Matongé at JAM Hotel Gent: mud cloth joins committed hospitality

 The Lionel Jadot Studio: creativity and vision

-The decision to include our MSINGI grey mud cloth cushions at JAM Hotel Gent is in line with this logic: combining aesthetics, authenticity, and durability, while showcasing artisanal know-how from elsewhere.
+The decision to include our MSINGI grey mud cloth cushions at JAM Hotel Gent follows this logic: combining aesthetics, authenticity, and durability, while showcasing artisanal know-how from elsewhere.

 ------------------------------------------------------------------------------------------

-🔎 Spotlight on Lionel Jadot & Zaventem Ateliers
+🔎 Focus on Lionel Jadot & Zaventem Ateliers

-Lionel Jadot is a Brussels-based architect, designer, and scenographer with boundless creativity.
+Lionel Jadot is a Brussels-based architect, designer, and scenographer with abundant creativity.
 His work deliberately blurs the boundaries between disciplines, blending architecture, design, art, and craftsmanship.
-Known for his upcycling approach and his taste for experimentation, he creates unique spaces where raw materials and refined finishes engage in bold dialogue.
+Known for his upcycling approach and his taste for experimentation, he imagines unique spaces where raw materials and refined finishes interact boldly.

 With projects ranging from hotel design (including the JAM Hotel Gent) to artistic installations, Lionel Jadot has established himself as a key figure on the contemporary European design scene.